marcpawl/publish_subscribe/README.md

 ## Building
 Go to the container folder and execute ./go

+## Directories

 ### container
 Docker container used to compile and execute the source.

 ### doc
 Slides and UML diagrams used in the slides

+### measure
+Execute the benchmarks, capturing the output for analysis by PANDA.

 ### src
 Working source code, but demo level, not production

+### stats
+Statistical analysis of the benchmark using PANDA.

 ### test
 Unit tests